golangast/nlptagger/README.md

 func main() {

-//just a way to print it
-	md, err := modeldata.ModelData()
+	//you have to create a trainig file md, err := modeldata.ModelData("data/training_data.json")
 	if err != nil {
 		fmt.Println("Error loading or training model:", err)
 	}